techidaily/site-games-able/source/_posts/fast-track-your-game-6-startup-techniques-for-ps5.md

 ### Q: Why Is Your PlayStation 5 Power Light Blinking White?

  If you have attempted to turn on your PlayStation 5 and have instead been faced with either a blinking white power light or the power light not transitioning to a solid white light, your console is likely frozen and needs troubleshooting.
 To do this, unplug your console for 60 seconds and then plug the console back in and boot it up.
-If the problem persists, you will need to troubleshoot further by[placing your PlayStation 5 in Safe Mode](https://www.makeuseof.com/how-to-use-ps5-safe-mode/) .
+If the problem persists, you will need to troubleshoot further by [placing your PlayStation 5 in Safe Mode](https://www.makeuseof.com/how-to-use-ps5-safe-mode/) .

 <ins class="adsbygoogle"